sezym/GimliToken/README.md

 You will also need some ether on your primary account.

-In order to deploy Gimli Smart Contract do the following:
+In order to deploy Sezyco Smart Contract do the following:

 1. Go to the directory containing deployment script, i.e. file named `deploy.js`.